nvsmith/dark-mode-light-mode/README.md

 ## Getting Started

-This webpage was crafted with vanilla code.
+This web page was crafted with vanilla code.
 No dependencies here!

 ### Prerequisites